Understanding Landlord Rights in Covina, CA: Selling Property with Tenants

 If you want to sell a rental home in Covina, CA, it can be hard because of eviction moratoriums.
 In California, these laws have a big effect on home sales.
 It is harder for people to sell their homes now that these bans are in place.
 They were made to help people when the economy was bad.

-Because of these rules, landlords often can’t kick out tenants for not paying rent or for other reasons.
-This means that people who want to sell their homes need to think carefully about how to keep them marketable while still protecting the tenants’ rights.
+Because of these rules, landlords often can’t kick out tenants for not paying rent or other reasons.
+This means that people who want to sell their homes must think carefully about keeping them marketable while protecting the tenants’ rights.
 People who want to sell their homes quickly and easily should know the laws in their state and area that protect tenants.

-People in Covina who want to buy or sell a home should work with real estate agents who know how to handle eviction moratoriums, which still affect the process of buying and selling.
-It’s helpful for sellers to keep an eye on their tenants and make sure they follow California’s housing laws.
-It also helps their homes stand out in a market that is already very competitive.
+People in Covina who want to buy or sell a home should work with real estate agents who know how to handle eviction moratoriums, which still affect the buying and selling process.
+Sellers should monitor their tenants and ensure they follow California’s housing laws.
+This helps their homes stand out in a very competitive market.

 Financial Implications of Selling Investment Properties with Active Leases